Let me show you how to turn an old bi-fold door into a really cool and modern DIY hanging light in this upcycled project.

 As part of my plan for this master bedroom makeover, I wanted to add a second DIY Hanging Light to the opposite side of the bed to create symmetry.
 Plus, I just really love the look of hanging lights!

-As luck would have it, I had an old shuttered door in my basement that was the perfect size to use for this, so this project is very inexpensive!
+As luck would have it, I had an old bi-fold door in my basement that was the perfect size to use for this, so this project is very inexpensive.

 DIY Hanging Light With Upcycled Shutter